Renen12/unikum/README.md

   Instructions on how to obtain these is in the README.md file.
 This must be run in a directory with the proper return_json_posts.ps1 file.\
   Such a file is provided in this repository.\
 Get these values from cookies->storage in your browser on start.unikum.net Can act as a server with --server to serve content from unikum.
-Look at the source code for further explanation.
+Look at the source code or server_docs.md for further explanation.